-Alzheimer's and Related Disorder Society of India (ARDSI)
+Alzheimer's and Related Disorders Society of India (ARDSI)

 Hyderabad Deccan Chapter

 Dementia is a progressive, incurable disease of the brain that causes progressive deterioration in thinking, memory and everyday abilities.
 Dementia has been recognized as the cause of disability in 5% to 10% of the world population aged over 60 years.
 More than 6 million people in India are affected by Alzheimer's and other forms of dementia.

 Alzheimer's disease and stroke are the two most common causes of dementia in India.